ruffle-rs/ruffle/CONTRIBUTING.md

 * Capitalize the first letter following the tag.
 * Limit line length to 72 characters.
 * Use the present tense and imperative mood ("fix", not "fixed" nor "fixes").
-* Reference any PRs or issues in the first line.
-* Use keywords to close/address issues when applicable ("close #23").
 * Write more detailed info on following lines when applicable. **Note: it's usually applicable.** Please describe your changes and add all required context so that people working on it in the future can see the big picture of your changes.
+* Prefer referencing issues, PRs, or commits in the description, not in the first line.
+* Do not use keywords to close/address issues ("close #23"), do it in the PR description instead.

 ## Pull Requests

 Pull requests are the primary way to contribute code to Ruffle.
 Pull requests should be made against the latest `master` branch.
 Your pull request should not contain merges; you should always rebase when bringing the latest changes into your branch from the `master` branch.
 If there are merge conflicts, or if your commit history is messy, please rebase onto the latest master. [`git rebase -i`](https://thoughtbot.com/blog/git-interactive-rebase-squash-amend-rewriting-history#interactive-rebase) is a great way to clean up your pull request.

+Remember to use the provided template when filing a Pull Request.

 When you make a pull request, our [CI](https://github.com/ruffle-rs/ruffle/actions) will build your changes and run them through all tests and style checks.
 All of these tests should pass before your pull request can be accepted.